naganandy/graph-based-deep-learning-literature/README.md

 # Graph-based Deep Learning Literature

-The repository primarily contains links to conference publications in graph-based deep learning.
+The repository features a collection of [links to conference publications](](https://github.com/naganandy/graph-based-deep-learning-literature/blob/master/conference-publications/README.md#conferences)) in graph-based deep learning, organised in reverse chronological order by conference date.

 The repository contains links also to: